NobodyXu/bookmarks/cpp/web_server/framework.md

     Disadvantage:
      - Does not support fastcgi
-     - HTTP2 not yet supported
+     - HTTP2 not yet supported (in progress)
      - Does not have builtin compression support

 ## HTML template rendering framework: mustache